Synonyms: Pimenta officinalis Lindl

 English: Jamaican Pepper Plant, pimenta, Jamaica pimenta, or myrtle pepper

 Kannada : Gandamenasu

-It is an evergreen aromatic tree which may attain a height of 12m.
+It is an evergreen aromatic tree that may attain a height of 12m.
 Leaves are aromatic.
 Flowers are small and white in colour with a peculiar aroma.
 They are present in groups of cymes.
 They are structurally hermaphrodite but functionally dioecious.
-Those trees which bear no fruit are male trees where in the flowers will have above 100 stamens and the flowers in bearing female trees have around 50 stamens.
-The receptacle has four cream coloured calyx lobe, spreading at anthesis and persistent in the fruit.
-Petals are 4, whitish and quickly deciduous.
+Those trees which bear no fruit are male trees where the flowers will have above 100 stamens and the flowers in bearing female trees have around 50 stamens.
+The receptacle has four cream-coloured calyx lobes, spreading at anthesis and persistent in the fruit.
+Petals are 4, whitish, and quickly deciduous.
 The style is white with a yellow stigma.
 In females, the style is slightly shorter and the stigma longer than in the barren trees.
-The ovary is inferior and two celled, usually with one ovule in each cell.
-Fruits are berries, matures 3-4 months later, globular, 5-7 mm across, reddish brown in colour and with a some what rough surface.
-The fruit has two kidney shaped seeds.
+The ovary is inferior and two-celled, usually with one ovule in each cell.
+Fruits are berries, mature 3-4 months later, globular, 5-7 mm across, reddish brown in color, and with a somewhat rough surface.
+The fruit has two kidney-shaped seeds.
 Male trees flower early.

 Useful plant parts:

-Essential oils from berries contains chiefly eugenol, methyleugenol, iso-caryophyllene, beta-caryophyllene and alpha-phellandrene
+Essential oils from berries contain chiefly eugenol, methyl eugenol, iso-caryophyllene, beta-caryophyllene and alpha-phellandrene

 Berry oil and leaf oil is used as carminative and stimulant.
-It is diuretic.
+It is a diuretic.

 Fruits are ready to harvest after 3-4 months of flowering.
 The unripe berry is more spicy and somewhat peppery in taste.
-They are gathered by climbing on ladder.
-After harvest ripe berries are separated from freen ones.
+They are gathered by climbing on a ladder.
+After harvest ripe berries are separated from free ones.